 Prevalence of Hepatitis

-According to the statistics given by World Health Organization, 325 million people around the globe have chronic hepatitis A or C infections.
+According to the statistics given by the World Health Organization, 325 million people around the globe have chronic hepatitis A or C infections.
 It is a pretty severe number!

 Is Hepatitis Fatal?